 I was heavily focused on stopping nuclear war by age 10.
 I wrote a letter to the editor of my local newspaper with my suggestions.
 He published it.
 To this day, I believe my letter had nothing to do with the end of the Cold War.

 By high school, I landed my first gig writing a column for a local newspaper that focused on social justice issues.
 It was called Kirschner’s Korner.
 I continued the tradition in college and began branching out into animal rights after attending the 1990 March for Animals in D.C.

 I focus almost exclusively on animal agriculture because that’s where the most suffering and killing exists in the world.
-I also occasionally dabble in satire that many readers wind up believing no matter how outlandish.
+I also occasionally dabble in unbelievable satire.

 I want to do as much good in the world as I can before I’m gone.
 When I’m gone, I don’t want anyone feeling sad.
 I just want people to continue doing good.
 I had a great life and I lived enough.